-For those who do not know anything about Kubernetes, Docker or AWS, I advise to dig deeper into the subjects before starting this journey with me.
-Basic understanding is required to gain insight in the choices I have made and the hurdles I have crossed.
+For those who do not know anything about Kubernetes, Docker or AWS, I advise digging deeper into the subjects before starting this journey with me.
+A basic understanding is required to gain insight into the choices I have made and the hurdles I have crossed.
 I have been actively experimenting with Kubernetes for about 8 months now and I have learned a lot about the underlying Kubernetes infrastructure, tweaking and setting up your cluster with kops and deploying it on Amazon AWS.
 The road to where I am now was sometimes very painful with a lot of sleepless nights.

 Kubernetes Operations (kops)

-Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management - kubernetes/kopsgithub.com
+Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management - kubernetes/kops

 kops create cluster [flags]